 What happens when you realise you have VAT arrears?

 As soon as you realise you’re unable to pay your VAT bill, seek professional insolvency advice as quickly as possible.
-In doing so, you'll be presented with options tailored to your situation and help to avoid VAT surcharges.
+In doing so, you'll be presented with options tailored to your situation, to help you avoid VAT surcharges.

 Take action early enough, and this will be proof that you acted appropriately as a director.
 This is important, as you could be held personally liable for company debts if you’re found to have acted outside of your creditors' best interests or have taken part in wrongful or fraudulent trading.